-My notebook helps me take notes during client coaching sessions, write down inspiring headline I’ve seen, capture insights from seminars and captures my ideas.
+My notebook helps me take notes during client coaching sessions, write down inspiring headlines I’ve seen, capture insights from seminars and be a place to write down my ideas.

 How to take better notes

-Discovering the best note taking methods for you can help you organise your thoughts and record vital information in every area of your business and life.
+Discovering the best note taking methods can help you organise your thoughts and record vital information in every area of your business and life.

 Richard Branson believes everyone should be taking notes and carries a notebook with him everywhere.